JustinXHale/apollo-comment-poc/uiNotes-andHelperStuff.md

 -- Step 4: Change migrate button to the dropdown button.

 # Issues
-- versioning comments (Jenn Giardino asked)
 - not syncing after logged in
+- local mode needs the ability to delete Joel comments